 There is a general misconception that web accessibility always comes at a cost to web marketers and developers with little benefit.
-In actuality, following the Web Content Accessibility Guidelines (WCAG) and the search engine optimisation (SEO) best practices overlap when it comes yielding the top results.
+In actuality, following the Web Content Accessibility Guidelines (WCAG) and the search engine optimization (SEO) best practices overlap when it comes to yielding the top results.

-Approximately, 25% of US adults identify with some form of disability, yet the marketers have primarily treated web accessibility as a reconsideration rather than a fundamental pillar of content development.
+Approximately 25% of US adults identify with some form of disability, yet marketers have primarily treated web accessibility as a reconsideration rather than a fundamental pillar of content development.
 Websites that take web accessibility thoughtfully consistently rank better and higher than their competition on Google and YouTube.

 Website accessibility has more candid guidelines than SEOs.
 However, SEO is still required to get the content to work correctly through the browsers and the assistive technology of web accessibility.

 What is the value of finding content when the accessibility or the user experience is poor?
 Similarly, does it at all matter how accessible content is if nobody ever sees it?
 Web accessibility and search engine optimization (SEO) are gradually bringing relevant content to users.

 Here Are the Following Main Ways How You Can Optimise the Website With Web Accessibility.

 - Interaction Methods: As we are talking of accessibility, some users might not be able to use the keyboard, mouse, or fingers for their mobile phones when browsing through a website.
 For them, it is necessary to reduce the inconvenience so that they can understand the content and gather the information as required.
 Including features such as text-to-speech options can help in these designs as they help users handle the website without any physical interactions.